dud3/git-devbliss/README.md

 ## Enabling bash completion

-To enable BASH completion you have to copy the file from bash_completion to /etc/bash_completion.d/ and source that file in your bash profile:
+To enable BASH completion you have to copy the file from https://github.com/devbliss/git-devbliss/raw/master/bash_completion/git-devbliss to
+/etc/bash_completion.d/ (maybe you have to create that folder) and source that file in your bash profile:

     source /etc/bash_completion.d/git-devbliss